traumverloren/make-your-leds-better-listeners/make-your-leds-better-listeners.md

 ^clients and a broker.

-^Clients connect to the broker, which then mediates communication between the two devices.
+^Clients connect to the broker, which then mediates communication between the devices.

-^Each device can subscribe to particular topics.
+^When a device connect,s it can subscribe to topics.

-^When another client publishes a message on a subscribed topic, the broker forwards the message to any client that has subscribed.
+^Then, when another client publishes a message on a subscribed topic, the broker forwards the message to any client that has subscribed to it.

 ^Publisher and subscriber do not need to know each other